weklund/100-days-of-code/log.md

 **Today's Accomplishments:**
  * Biggest goal met was designing the entire logic for the naive solution without writing a single line of code
- * Completed fruit basket problem
+ * 2 hrs  | Completed fruit basket problem
- * Was able to recall the entire solution from memory from longest substring of k distinct characters
+ * .5 hrs | Was able to recall the entire solution from memory from longest substring of k distinct characters

 **Thoughts:**
  * Get feedback on my solution design / pseudocode ish.
 Was it too iterative?